grasshopper-cms/grasshopper-cms/README.md

         // Store the grasshopper object on the npm's module for convenience grasshopper.grasshopper = result.grasshopper;

-        // The admin needs the api - this will be automatically done in the future app.use('/api', grasshopper.grasshopper.router);

         console.log('listening on port 3000');
         app.listen(3000);
     })